ergo-services/ergo/docs/networking/service-discovering.md

 - List of acceptors this node is running
 - For each acceptor: port number, handshake version, protocol version, TLS flag

-The TCP connection from client to server stays open.
-It serves two purposes: maintaining registration (if the connection drops, the node is considered dead) and enabling the server to push updates (though the current implementation doesn't use this capability).
+The TCP connection from client to server stays open, and it serves two purposes.
+It maintains the registration - if the connection drops, the node is considered dead.
+And the server pushes membership changes down it: when a node joins or leaves, every other registration link is told, and the receiving client re-emits that as `gen.MessageRegistrarNodeJoined` or `gen.MessageRegistrarNodeLeft` on the node's core event.
+Subscribe to those rather than polling if you want to react to a peer appearing or going away.

 If a node tries to register a name that's already taken, the registrar returns `gen.ErrTaken`.
 Node names must be unique within a host.
 Across hosts, the same name is fine - node names include the hostname for disambiguation.